apinsard/sapher-overlay/README.rst

 To contribute bug reports for this overlay, you can open up a GitHub issue or send me a pull request.

-If you are using ebuilds in this overlay as part of Funtoo Linux (because they are merged into the main Funtoo Linux Portage tree, for example,) then please also open an issue at `bugs.funtoo.org`_.
+If you are using ebuilds in this overlay as part of Funtoo Linux, please also file a new issue at `bugs.funtoo.org`_.